-SCBC accounts and documents the counterparties highest governance body as part of the credit granting process for the counterparties.
+SCBC has no direct interaction with counterparties and therefore has no data on their governance structure.
+However, the parent company, who provides the loans to its commercial counterparties, accounts and documents the counterparties' highest governance body as part of the credit granting process for the counterparties.